La dama del alba: Act III

 Adela becomes part of the family, unwittingly beginning to take the role that Angelica had once had, as daughter, lover, and sister.
 She tries to make the mother happy by wearing Angelica's clothes and trying as much as possible to appear to be Angelica.
-Martin reveals two secrets.
-The first secret he discloses is that Angelica was not dead; she had run away with a lover.
+Martin reveals to Adela two secrets: the first secret is that Angelica didn't drown, but had run away with a lover.
 Martin knew this, but allowed the family to believe she was dead so as not to ruin their memory of her.
 In addition to this, although he has been rough and has not spoken very much to Adela, he is really in love with her.
 Martin also describes the town's dislike of Adela, whom they believe is trying to take what was rightfully Angelica's, and trying to take away Angelica's husband.
 He decides that he must leave to protect Adela from the town's anger, but later decides to act against it.
 The grandfather feels uncomfortable with Adela taking the place of Angelica, and also fears this, because of The Pilgrim's future return.
 Angelica's mother is extremely pleased with Adela's role as her new daughter.
 She hears of the romance between Adela and Martin.
 Although she disapproves of Martin marrying another besides her daughter, she gives the couple her blessing.

 Act IV

 Angelica comes back during the festival of San Juan, unbeknownst to her family.
 She has been miserable because her lover has long since left her.
 She is worn down and wanted to beg forgiveness and hopes Martin will forgive her and take her back.
 Ashamed of her actions, she wants to resume her previous life, just the way she left it.
 The Pilgrim, having returned, tells her that is not possible: she has already been replaced by Adela.
-The pilgrim realizes her true mission: she has been sent for Angelica.
-It is Angelica's proper time to die; she must join the pilgrim in the river (that is, drown herself) in order to preserve her image and prevent any shame from being brought upon the family.
+The Pilgrim realizes her true mission: she has been sent for Angelica.
+It is Angelica's proper time to die; she must drown herself to preserve her image and prevent any shame from being brought upon her family.
 When Angelica's body is found, seemingly perfectly preserved after supposedly being dead for years, the mother announces that it is a miracle.
 An appropriate burial is finally held, allowing her family to finally deal with her death.
-The pilgrim then leaves, commenting on how she envies mortal existence and love.
+The Pilgrim then leaves, commenting on how she envies mortal existence and love.